jinwei-group/group_website/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: Our paper entitled "Waveguide-Based On-Chip Photothermal Spectroscopy for Gas Sensing" was accepted by LASER&PHOTONICS REVIEWS
+title: New paper accepted by LASER&PHOTONICS REVIEWS

 date: 2024-01-02
 ---
+Our paper entitled "Waveguide-Based On-Chip Photothermal Spectroscopy for Gas Sensing" was accepted by LASER&PHOTONICS REVIEWS

 <!--more-->